Surviving and thriving

 "You should think of nutrition as part of the treatment plan," says Cheryl A. Sullivan, MS, RD, CNSD, a clinical nutritionist who specializes in nutrition for patients with cancer.
 Sullivan works with the Department of Radiation Oncology and the Cancer Integrative Medicine Program at Rush.

 "During treatment your body requires more calories and more protein to maintain weight.
-You want to avoid loosing lean body mass," says Sullivan.
+You want to avoid losing lean body mass," says Sullivan.
 "We work closely with our patients to create a nutrition plan that will work well for them."

 - Change in how food tastes and smells